What is whole life insurance?

 So, when might a whole life policy make sense for you?
 Life Happens says a whole life insurance policy might be a fit for someone who likes predictability over time.
 This is because whole life insurance offers death benefit guarantees and fixed premiums.

-If you're considering a whole life insurance policy, it may be a good idea to talk it over with a local agent.
+If you're considering a whole life insurance policy, it may be a good idea to talk it over with your insurer.
 They can help you review the different options before you make any decisions.
 That way, you can be confident you've chosen the life insurance policy that works best for you and your family.